daviddesmet/NaCl.Core/README.md

 Currently supported:

 - **ChaCha20**, a high-speed stream cipher based on Salsa20.
+- **XChaCha20**, based on ChaCha20 IETF with extended nonce (192-bit instead of 96-bit).
 - **Poly1305**, a state-of-the-art secret-key message-authentication code (MAC).
 - **ChaCha20-Poly1305**, an Authenticated Encryption with Associated Data (AEAD) algorithm; IETF variant as defined in [RFC8439](https://tools.ietf.org/html/rfc8439) and in its predecessor [RFC7539](https://tools.ietf.org/html/rfc7539).

-Partially supported but requires more testing:

-- **XChaCha20**, based on ChaCha20 IETF with extended nonce (192-bit instead of 96-bit).
-- **XChaCha20-Poly1305**, a variant of ChaCha20-Poly1305 that utilizes the XChaCha20 construction in place of ChaCha20.
+- **XChaCha20-Poly1305**, a variant of ChaCha20-Poly1305 that utilizes the XChaCha20 construction in place of ChaCha20; as defined in the [RFC Draft](https://tools.ietf.org/html/draft-arciszewski-xchacha-02).

 ## Usage